cyber-singh/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-- The first thing you are going to do is create a virtual machine by going to [Azure Portal](https://portal.azure.com/).
-Setup your virtual machine with Windows 10 Pro, version 22H2.
-Note, you will want to create a virtual machine with atleast 2 vcpus and 16 gbs of memory.
+- To get started, the first thing you need to do is creat a virtual machine in the [Azure Portal](https://portal.azure.com/).
+Configure your virtual machine with Windows 10 Pro, specifically version 22H2.
+Remember, it's a good idea to set up the virtual machine with at least 2 vCPUs and 16 GBs of RAM.

- - Once you have created your virtual machine you will want to conncet to it by using the public ip address the vm is setup with.
-You will connect using the remote desktop connection app.
+ - After you've set up your virtual machine, the next step is to connect to it using the public IP address assigned to the VM.
+You can do this by using the Remote Desktop Connection application.

+**NOTE: If you don't know how to create a virtual machine click [HERE](https://www.youtube.com/@cyber_singh)**
 </p>
 <br />